WHAT WE BELIEVE

 Partner/Trail Designer and Builder

 Matt joined the Timber & Stone, LLC team in the fall of 2017.
-He brings over a decade of trailbuilding experience to the team of Timber & Stone, LLC.
+He brought over a decade of trailbuilding experience to the team of Timber & Stone, LLC.
 Many of those years were spent based out of upstate New York as a Project Supervisor and Professional Trail Builder at Tahawus Trails LLC.
-Additionally, Matt gained trailbuilding skills through his recent work as a Crew Leader for the Vermont Youth Conservation Corps and as an intern for the New York New Jersey Trail Conference through the Student Conservation Association.
+Additionally, Matt gained trailbuilding skills through work as a Crew Leader for the Vermont Youth Conservation Corps and as an intern for the New York New Jersey Trail Conference through the Student Conservation Association.

 Matt graduated from the University of Vermont in 2007 with a B.A. in Environmental Studies and Philosophy.
 Upon graduation, Matt completed a two year assignment as a Agroforestry Extension Agent with the Peace Corps in Senegal, West Africa where he developed and implemented sustainable agroforestry initiatives for local farmers.